Spencer Park is a great place for a family day trip or a weekend stay at the nearby holiday park.

 Spencer Park is 14km north-east of Christchurch.
 The main access is off Lower Styx Road and Heyders Road.

-Metroinfo has up to date bus information.
+Metroinfo (external link) has up to date bus information.

 Spencer Park has a small animal enclosure, a children’s adventure playground, a paddling pool, and many interesting short walks.
 There are also a number of picnic areas and free bbqs in the park.